-Rotterdam shootings lead to multiple deaths, arrest: Dutch police
+Student gunman kills three in Rotterdam university shooting

 An unknown person wearing combat clothing shot at people first in an apartment and after in the hospital, the police announced.

-Several people have been killed by a gunman who opened fire in a classroom at a university hospital in the Dutch port city of Rotterdam and at a nearby house, police said.
+Dutch police said a gunman killed a teacher, a local woman and her daughter after opening fire in a classroom at a university hospital campus in Rotterdam and a nearby house on Thursday.

-A 32-year-old suspect was arrested on Thursday after police said on X, formerly Twitter, that they were informing next of kin before releasing any more details.
-A suspect had been arrested after the shootings at Rotterdam’s Erasmus Medical Centre and a nearby apartment.
+The 32-year-old suspect, a university student, fatally shot a 39-year-old woman living in his neighbourhood and seriously injured her 14-year-old daughter, police said in a televised news conference.
+The girl later died as a result of her injuries.

 Keep readinglist of 3 items